themaire/harvest/README.md

 # harvest
-Data values collector in MySQL for the Pimoroni's Enviro pHAT in Python3
+Data values collector in MySQL for the Pimoroni's Enviro pHAT in Python3 for your Raspberry Pi.

 First you need to install via pip3 the command : sudo pip3 install PyMySQL